The world's most powerful passports for 2021

-The Covid-19 pandemic has transformed the travel landscape, potentially for decades to come.

-Countries all over the world are entering fresh lockdowns, but even when restrictions do lift, it's likely that mandatory vaccination before air travel may soon be a necessity.
+(CNN) — The gap in travel freedom is its biggest in decades and disparities in vaccination access between countries could make the situation even worse, says a new report.

-The Henley Passport Index, which periodically measures the world's most travel-friendly passports, has just released its latest report -- and an analysis of what might lie ahead.
+The Henley Passport Index, which has been regularly monitoring the world's most travel-friendly passports since 2006, has released its latest rankings and analysis.

-The index doesn't take temporary restrictions into account, so Japan is once again top of the leaderboard, offering visa-free or visa-on-arrival access to 191 destinations around the world.
+As the index doesn't take temporary restrictions into account, Japan is once again top of the leaderboard, with its passport offering visa-free or visa-on-arrival access to 193 destinations around the world.

+"With extensive travel restrictions still in place globally, any level of international travel freedom remains theoretical," says Henley & Partners, the UK-based citizenship consultancy behind the index, in a statement.

+"It is somewhat ironic that Japan is ranked first, yet recently made the difficult decision to bar spectators from abroad from the rescheduled Olympic and Paralympic Games Tokyo 2020, now planned to commence in July."

-Singapore is in second place (with a score of 190) and South Korea ties with Germany in third place (with a score of 189).
+Singapore remains in second place (with a score of 192) and South Korea ties with Germany in third place (with a score of 191).

-A little further down the top 10, New Zealand is in seventh position, with visa-free access to 185 destinations, while Australia is in eighth place, with access to 184 destinations.

-This APAC dominance is a relatively new phenomenon in the 16-year history of the index.

-Coronavirus case numbers are currently rising steeply in both the US and the UK, with the UK being the center of a fast-spreading new variant.

-The temporary travel restrictions related to this mean that -- while the the UK and United States are placed seventh on Henley's list -- the reality is that US passport holders are currently able to travel to fewer than 75 destinations, while UK passport holders have access to fewer than 70.
+As usual, most of the remaining top 10 spots are held by EU countries.

+The UK and the US shared the No. 1 spot back in 2014, but their passport strengths have steadily eroded in the years since.
+They're currently in joint seventh place, alongside Switzerland, Belgium and New Zealand.

+"With the roll out of mass vaccination programs in certain wealthy and advanced economies such as the EU, the UAE, the UK, and the US, global mobility will soon be a possibility again for some," says Henley & Partners.

+"For citizens of developing and emerging economies, where vaccine roll outs are much slower, and where passports tend to offer far less travel freedom in general -- the future looks decidedly less rosy."

-Japan holds the top spot for 2020.
+Japan holds onto the top spot for 2021.

 TOSHIFUMI KITAMURA/AFP/Getty Images